-1) an ability to speak and write clearly, articulately, and persuasively;
+- 1. an ability to speak and write clearly, articulately, and persuasively; - 2. an ability to acquire, evaluate, and communicate information; - 3. an ability to analyze and resolve complex problems, both independently and collaboratively; - 4. an ability to reason quantitatively, logically, and/or symbolically;

-- 2) an ability to acquire, evaluate, and communicate information; - 3) an ability to analyze and resolve complex problems, both independently and collaboratively; - 4) an ability to reason quantitatively, logically, and/or symbolically; - 5) an ability to integrate knowledge from multiple perspectives; - 6) an ability to critique and/or create artistic works; - 7) a knowledge of the complexity and diversity of the human experience; - 8) a knowledge of the complexity and diversity of the natural world; and - 9) a depth of understanding in at least one field.
+- 5. an ability to integrate knowledge from multiple perspectives; - 6. an ability to critique and/or create artistic works; - 7. a knowledge of the complexity and diversity of the human experience; - 8. a knowledge of the complexity and diversity of the natural world; and - 9. a depth of understanding in at least one field. - 10. a capacity to examine critically the relationship between humans and technologies.